aaronc/fx-clj/README.md

 correspond to the behavior of `put!`, `<!` and `<!!` respectively.

-`run!` send a block of code to be run asynchronously on the JavaFX application thread without blocking the caller.
+`run!` sends a block of code to be run asynchronously on the JavaFX application thread without blocking the caller.
 (It is effectively a thin wrapper around javafx.application.Platform/runLater.)